enthought/edge-examples/.dev/base-files/DEVELOPING.md

 ## edge_settings.json

 You will notice an edge_settings.json.example file in this example's root.
-During development, it is often convenient to have a genuine EdgeSession object for e.g. interacting with the Edge file system.
+During local development, it is often convenient to have a genuine EdgeSession object for e.g. interacting with the Edge file system.
 To make an EdgeSession available in your app during development, fill in the fields in this file and rename it to "edge_settings.json".
 The "ci" module will pick up the